covidschoolscanadaORG/CovidSchoolScraper/README.md

 2. durhamDSB.pm uses a Google doc instead of an HTML form.
 This example shows how to override the parse() method in order to deal with a new content type.

+NODEJS AND PUPPETEER

+At least one of the GTA school districts (Peel DSB) generates its advisory pages dynamically with Javascript, and a regular ol' HTML parser won't cut it.
+For these modules to work, you must install Puppeteer, a headless version of Google Chrome that can be used to fetch and process the Javascript and turn it into parseable HTML.
+In the base of the Git directory for this project, fun the following commands:

+    sudo apt-get update
+    sudo apt install nodejs npm    # lots of packages will be installed!!!! mkdir puppeteer
+    chdir puppeteer
+    npm i puppeteer

+As long as you run the scrape scripts from within the script directory of the Git project, the scraper modules that depend on Puppeteer will work.

 SUPPORT AND DOCUMENTATION